Care and Maintenance

 Although our products are among the toughest and most durable on the market, they do need regular cleaning to keep them looking and functioning at their best.
-Not only will regular cleaning keep your blinds and curtains clean, but it can also extend their life and help them last for many years to come.

 Open your blinds (or close them – depending on what type of blinds you have) to get as much access to the slats as you can.
 If your blinds have slats that can be removed from their tracks, then remove the slats and set them aside in an open area for easier cleaning.

 Wipe each slat gently but thoroughly to remove any traces of dust and debris.
 Use a soft, non-abrasive cloth to prevent scratching the surface.
 You can also use the brush accessory of your vacuum cleaner to remove dust quickly.

 If there are any light stains or stubborn debris, clean the slats with water, a cleaning solution, or damp cloth – whatever is appropriate for your blinds.
 Make sure to wipe them dry immediately after to prevent damage or warping.

 Vacuum the wall around your blinds and the floor below to better prevent dust from collecting.

 Here are some things to remember about cleaning your blinds and curtains that can help you save time and money:

 A quick check and dusting every week can do more for your blinds and curtains than a thorough clean once a year.
 Regular maintenance will also let you catch any stains or issues early on before they get worse.

 Most blinds only require regular dusting to keep clean and maintain their condition.
 Many curtains will also do with a gentle wash and dry.

 These solutions could damage or stain the materials of your blinds and curtains.
 If you decide to use special chemicals or cleaning solutions, then we recommend testing it out first on a small area to make sure that it won’t damage the material.